CodeCollab/Contributing/CONTRIBUTING.md

 - Property names MUST be declared in camelCase
 - Non property variable names MUST be declared in camelCase
 - All files MUST have declared strict types
-- De strict type declaration MUST be on the first lines in a file with a space between the PHP open tag and the declaration
+- The strict type declaration MUST be on the first lines in a file with a space between the PHP open tag and the declaration
 - Method arguments MUST be type hinted (including for scalar types)
 - Abstract classes MUST NOT have an `Abstract` prefix
 - Interfaces MUST NOT have an `Interface` suffix